ayaanzhaque/SuiSense/README.md

 # [SuiSense](https://suisense.space/)

+**Disclaimer: This is a personal project currently in development, and is not a real, certified clinical application.
+Do not treat it as such.**

 Using Artificial Intelligence to distinguish between suicidal and depressive messages.

 - **4th Place @ Congressional App Challenge 2020**